 Follow these steps and recommendations to resolve the issue.

-Verify only one part of your finger is touching the pad.
-You cannot use a pen or other object--the trackpad is designed to work only with your finger.
-Also confirm that you are not resting your wrist on or very close to the pad.
+- Be sure only one part of your finger is touching the trackpad and that you are not resting your wrist on or very close to the pad.
 The trackpad may interpret this as your finger touching it and make the cursor move in that direction.
-If you suspect either of these is causing the cursor's behavior, try raising your wrist in the air and touch the pad with only the tip of your finger.
-If the symptom goes away then, you know that one of the above is the cause, and you should adjust the position of your wrist or finger.

-Apple has had some reports of this behavior related to power supplies made by a third party company.
-If you are using one of these power adapters, unplug it and try running from the Apple battery to see how the trackpad behaves.
-Also try using the Apple AC adapter instead of the third-party AC adapter.
-If the trackpad behaves normally while running from the Apple battery or adapter, there is most likely an issue with your third-party adapter.
+- Apple has had some reports of this behavior on Mac notebooks being used with power supplies made by a third-party company.
+If you are using one of these power adapters, unplug it and try running from the Apple battery to see how the trackpad behaves correctly.
+Also, try using the Apple AC adapter instead of the third-party AC adapter.
+If the trackpad behaves normally while running from the battery, there is most likely an issue with your adapter or outlet.